Before requesting a Written Feedback appointment please READ THE FOLLOWING SECTIONS carefully:

 To make a Written Feedback appointment, please read all of the following sections, and then fill out the “Written Feedback Appointment Form” below and submit it.
 Upload your draft as a .doc or .docx file.
 Please also upload a copy of your assignment or writing prompt if you have one.

 Please note that submitting a request form is not a guarantee of an appointment.
-We only offer nine sessions per week, and they are assigned to writers on a first-come, first-served basis.
-We will be in touch to either confirm your appointment or discuss an alternative if no sessions are available prior to the date you need feedback.
-If we confirm your appointment, your tutor will read your work on the day of your appointment, paying particular attention to the goals and concerns you’ve articulated.
+For example, we do not offer sessions during university breaks.
+Once submitted, your tutor will read your work on the day of your appointment, paying particular attention to the goals and concerns you’ve articulated.
 They will respond to your writing and you’ll receive their feedback in a specified window of time.

 This service is asynchronous (meaning writers do not have to be present for the session).
 When submitting the form below, please carefully consider when you will need to receive the feedback, including time for yourself to revise.

 Filling out the Appointment Form

 Since Written Feedback sessions are asynchronous and don’t allow for a real-time discussion between tutor and writer, it is crucial that you provide details about your assignment, your writing, and your goals/hopes for the session up-front when you make the appointment.
 As such, we request that you fill out the entire “Written Feedback Appointment Form” in detail:

 - Describe your assignment, project, or other writing task.
 Be clear and detail-oriented.
 The more information you give your tutor, the more targeted and helpful their feedback will be.
 You are strongly encouraged to upload or link to assignments, writing prompts, scoring rubrics, or other relevant information.